betamore/fewd/slides/unit1.md

 *"The World Wide Web Consortium (W3C) is an international community where Member organizations, a full-time staff, and the public work together to develop Web standards.
 Led by Web inventor Tim Berners-Lee and CEO Jeffrey Jaffe, W3C's mission is to lead the Web to its full potential."*
 ---
-class: center, middle
+class: middle
 # WHATWG

-## Web Hypertext Application Technology Working Group
+> The Web Hypertext Application Technology Working Group (WHATWG) is a growing community of people interested in evolving the Web.
+It focuses primarily on the development of HTML and APIs needed for Web applications.

+<cite>-- wiki.whatwg.org/wiki/FAQ</cite>

 ???